Close the gap between what you say, what you do, and what customers experience across every touchpoint, every channel, every interaction.

 Parity vs. differentiation decisions and investment allocation

-5-Phase implementation roadmap (8–12 weeks before a major moment)
+5 Phase implementation roadmap (8 to 12 weeks before a major moment)

-Congruence Score Calculator: normalized 0–100 composite of brand health
+Congruence Score Calculator: normalized 0 to 100 composite of brand health

 ROI Prioritization Worksheet, Assessment Templates, and Measurement Dashboards